willis7/exeter_traffic/README.md

 Initial exploration and working that went into making the scripts described above.

-`Exeter_area.ipynb` - Looking at different Road types - there are 4 distinct types in Exeter.
+`Exeter_area.ipynb` - Looking at different road types - there are 4 distinct types in Exeter.
 Explores the zero values in the cyclist data and also makes some initial scatter plots by Vehicle type.